doreamon-design/supervisor-go/README.md

 ## Supervisord daemon settings

-Following parameters configured in "supervisord" section:
+Following parameters configured in "supervisor-go" section:

 - **logfile**.
-Where to put log of supervisord itself.
+Where to put log of supervisor-go itself.
 - **logfile_maxbytes**.
 Rotate log-file after it exceeds this length.
 - **logfile_backups**.
 Number of rotated log-files to preserve.
 - **loglevel**.
 Logging verbosity, can be trace, debug, info, warning, error, fatal and panic (according to documentation of module used for this feature).
 Defaults to info.
 - **pidfile**.
-Full path to file containing process id of current supervisord instance.
+Full path to file containing process id of current supervisor-go instance.
 - **minfds**.
-Reserve al least this amount of file descriptors on supervisord startup.
+Reserve al least this amount of file descriptors on supervisor-go startup.
 (Rlimit nofiles).
 - **minprocs**.
-Reserve at least this amount of processes resource on supervisord startup.
+Reserve at least this amount of processes resource on supervisor-go startup.
 (Rlimit noproc).
 - **identifier**.
-Identifier of this supervisord instance.
-Required if there is more than one supervisord run on one machine in same namespace.
+Identifier of this supervisor-go instance.
+Required if there is more than one supervisor-go run on one machine in same namespace.

 ## Supervised program settings